Milo1885/Tease-AI/README.md

 	@FollowUp##()-Command now gets cleaned from the line correctly, also stopped the followup message from still partially showing in "failure" cases. by Pepsifreak
 	Recent slideshow folders are now really checked on start-up and missing folders removed.
 	Dom Mood settings were ignored.
+	Fixed issue where a domme images were displayed, when a contact was responding.
+	Fixed issue, where slideshows continued after @SlideshowOff.
+Now the CustomSlideshow-Timer checks if he is supposed to be running.

 Miscellaneous: